What EXACTLY Is Cottagecore & Why Is So TRENDY in 2021?!

-For example, TradWife subculture members often utilize cottagecore imagery, fashion, memes, and similar aesthetics to promote their views.
+For example, TradWife subculture members often recourse to Cottagecore imagery, fashion, memes, and similar aesthetics to promote their views.

-The group supports the revitalization of traditional heteronormative gender roles for women, a popular aspect of far-right ideology.
+The group supports the revitalization of traditional heteronormative gender roles, a popular aspect of the right ideology.

 Cottagecore imagery is also used by the Eco-Fascist and Eco-Nationalist circles that uphold western colonialist and eurocentric views.

-But, if we look at early 19th century stories such as Beauty and the Beast, Little Red Riding Hood, and Cinderella, we see them filled with grotesquery, body horror, rape, and cannibalism scenes.
+However, a deep look at the early 19th century stories such as Beauty and the Beast, Little Red Riding Hood, or Cinderella, reveals an equal amount of grotesquery, horror, rape, and cannibalism scenes.